 Funding for water conservation efforts is provided through the WMLTF, as well as local sources.
-Ongoing conservation efforts will continue through and beyond the RWSP's 20-year planning horizon.
+Ongoing conservation efforts will continue and additional staff time and outreach activities will be conducted during the Regional Water Supply Plan Update.
 As other projects are determined to be viable and cost-effective, increased funding may be made available for implementation.